Back to previous page

 For the outdoor types, enjoy fresh air and exercise while working alongside like-minded individuals in the park’s bushland, heathland, parkland, wetland and saltmarshes.

-When you volunteer with the Wolli Creek Preservation Society, you’re provided with training, guidance, information and tools, and morning tea is always laid on.
-A map will be sent to you with meeting locations for weekly bushcare, and you’ll also receive regular information on upcoming events such as talks, walks and the annual dinner.
+When you volunteer with the Wolli Creek Preservation Society, you’re provided with training, guidance, information and tools.
+A map will be sent to you with meeting locations for bushcare, and you’ll also receive regular information on upcoming events such as talks, walks and the annual dinner.
 There’s great public transport access to Wolli Creek Regional Park.

 For directions, safety and practical information, see visitor info